ever-co/ever-demand/README.md

 npm install lerna@latest -g
 ```

-Now, after Lerna installed (locally or globally), you need to Bootstrap all dependencies manually:
+Now, after Lerna is installed (locally or globally), you need to Bootstrap all dependencies manually:

 ```
 yarn lerna bootstrap
 ```

-The command above install all required packages for every sub-project of the Ever Platform.
+The command above installs all required packages for every sub-project of the Ever Platform.

-Note: if above command fails for any reason, you can try to install required packages manually by running `yarn` inside every sub-folder with 'package.json' file.
+Note: if the above command fails for any reason, you can try to install the required packages manually by running `yarn` inside every sub-folder with 'package.json' file.

-After Lerna bootstrap everything you need to run build for all projects as described above in the "Build" section.
+After Lerna bootstraps everything you need to run the build for all projects as described above in the "Build" section.

 ### MongoDB

-Ever platform configured to use MongoDB by default and assume you have MongoDB service running and accepting connections on the default `localhost:27017`.
+Ever Demand platform configured to use MongoDB by default and assume you have MongoDB service running and accepting connections on the default `localhost:27017`.
 Please see relevant section in our [documentation](https://github.com/ever-co/ever-demand/wiki/MongoDB).

 ### Platform Configuration

-See relevant section in our [documentation](https://github.com/ever-co/ever-demand/wiki/Ever-Platform-Configuration).
+See the relevant section in our [documentation](https://github.com/ever-co/ever-demand/wiki/Ever-Platform-Configuration).

 ### Run Platform Projects